Nonverbal communication: In relation to verbal communication

 Differentiating which parts of a face-to-face conversation are communicated verbally versus non-verbally is not straightforward.
 Other studies done on the same subject have concluded that in more relaxed and natural settings of communication, verbal and non-verbal signals and cues can contribute in surprisingly similar ways.

 Argyle, using video tapes shown to the subjects, analysed the communication of submissive/dominant attitude, (high and low context, high context resorting to more strict social classes and take a more short and quick response route to portray dominance, low context being the opposite by taking time to explain everything and putting a lot of importance on communication and building trust and respect with others in a submissive and relaxed manner), and found that non-verbal cues had 4.3 times the effect of verbal cues.
 The most important effect was that body posture communicated superior status (specific to culture and context said person grew up in) in a very efficient way.

 On the other hand, a study by Hsee et al. had subjects judge a person on the happy/sad dimension and found that words spoken with minimal variation in intonation had an impact about 4 times larger than face expressions seen in a film without sound.
 Therefore, when considering certain non-verbal mannerisms such as facial expressions and physical cues, they can conflict in meaning when compared to spoken language and emotions.
 Different setups and scenarios would yield different responses and meanings when using both types of communication.
 In other ways they can complement each other, provided they are used together wisely during a conversation.

+This relationship between verbal and nonverbal cues has become prominent in digital learning environments.
+A study done by Schneider and Krieglstein (2022) concluded that the emphasis on facial expressions and gestures, and improved the student's quality of learning.
+Participants who viewed lectures with a gesturing agent showed improved retention and transfer scores relative to those who did not.
+The study found that students exposed to lectures incorporating gestures demonstrated higher comprehension and improved learning outcomes.
+These findings illustrate how nonverbal behaviors can influence the effectiveness of communication, which connects to broader strategies for improving nonverbal awareness.

 Mindfulness is one technique that can help improve one's awareness of nonverbal communication.
 Those mindful and present to how their body moves can learn to better control their external nonverbal communication, which results in more effective communication.